The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Conclusions

 \subsection{Future Work and Opportunities}

-Surveying optimized target samples for H$\alpha$ protoplanet emission remains a powerful and viable method to search for new exoplanets and to conduct reconnaissance of the earliest stages of planet formation.
-To this end, future hardware improvements -- i.e., the next-generation of SDI instrumentation -- will greatly enhance our ability to discover and characterize these systems.
-New coronagraph technologies, faster wavefront control, and the use of customized beamsplitters to maximize H$\alpha$ throughput are just some of the improvements that will be made in the near future.
+Surveying transitional disks for H$\alpha$ protoplanet emission remains a powerful and viable method to search for new exoplanets and conduct reconnaissance of the earliest stages of planet formation.
+To this end, future hardware improvements -- i.e., the next-generation of SDI instrumentation -- will greatly enhance our ability to discover and characterize such systems.
+New coronagraph technologies, faster wavefront control, and the use of customized beamsplitters to maximize H$\alpha$ throughput are just some of the near-future improvements.
 The newly commissioned 2040 actuator MagAO-X high-contrast visible light SDI imager \citep{Males2020} should improve H$\alpha$ contrasts by a factor of 10-100x over MagAO, particularly for brighter targets \citep{Close2020}.
-As a result, the MagAO-X system should be able to place even better constraints on the population of protoplanets inside transitional disk gaps.
-Other visible light instruments are also performing quite well in this regime, including SCExAO's Visible Aperture Masking Polarimeter Imager for Resolved Exoplanetary Structures \citep[VAMPIRES,][]{Uyama2020} and SPHERE Zurich Imaging Polarimeter \citep[ZIMPOL,][]{Schmid2018} instruments.
+As a result, the MagAO-X system will be able to place more stringent constraints on the population of protoplanets inside transitional disk gaps.
+Other visible light instruments are also performing quite well in this regime, including SCExAO's Visible Aperture Masking Polarimeter Imager for Resolved Exoplanetary Structures \citep[VAMPIRES;][]{Uyama2020} and SPHERE's Zurich Imaging Polarimeter \citep[ZIMPOL;][]{Schmid2018}.

-The improved stability of space-based facilities (e.g., HST, \textit{Roman}) will also contribute significantly to our understanding of more distant accreting companions, and indeed have already begun to \citep[e.g.,][]{Zhou2022, Sanghi2022}.
-These abilities will open up a wealth of new parameter space in terms of detecting lower-mass and/or more weakly-accreting companions.
-Similarly, future software improvements in PSF subtraction and optimization will further help tease out planetary accretion signals from within complex disk and planet-bearing systems.
+The improved stability of space-based facilities (e.g., HST, \textit{Roman}) will also contribute significantly to our understanding of more distant accreting companions, and indeed has already begun to \citep[e.g.,][]{Zhou2022, Sanghi2022}.

+On the ground and in space, hardware upgrades and improvements in algorithms for PSF subtraction and optimization will reveal many higher-contrast planetary accretion signals than reported here.
+The ability to detect lower-mass and/or more weakly accreting companions will in turn provide more, and more robust, tests of planet formation and accretion theories.
+The future of protoplanet imaging is bright.